 “It was a sunny Saturday, and I had spent most of the day outside, playing with other kids from our apartment building…We collected wildflowers and jagged clay pieces that we thought treasures until our mothers hollered our names through open windows, summoning us to dinner…As I ate my dinner, the sky was blue outside the wide-open window of the kitchen.
 I didn’t learn about Chernobyl for several days.”

 Within weeks, 54 people died from radiation exposure.
 Another 4,000 civilians would get cancer, and some 120,000 clean-up workers would pass away from radiation poisoning.
-These figures are continuing to rise.
+Today, these figures continue to rise.

 Today’s threat is different from a nuclear explosion.
 Radiation is not a pathogen; during the 1980’s, the spread of radiation went only so far as available transportation could carry it.
 And this occurred at a much slower rate.
 On the other hand, the coronavirus has spread across the globe at incredible speeds through modern transportation and increased interconnectivity.